 Mix the chia seeds with the water, stirring occasionally at first until a paste forms.

-Cover the quinoa with water.
+Submerge the quinoa in water.
 Let it rest for 1 night.

 Rinse the quinoa in a sieve.
 Let it drain well.
-(Set it on a folded towel for extra draining.)
+(Place it on a folded towel for extra draining.)

-Strip the fresh thyme from the sprig and put it in the food processor.
+Strip the fresh thyme from the sprig and put it in the cutter.

 Add the chia paste and the drained quinoa.
 Add olive oil, salt, baking powder, and lime juice.